What Is a Trade School and Is It Right for You?

 Faculty Attention

 Attending a trade school can also mean more one-on-one attention from faculty.
-Generally, trade schools boast smaller class sizes than four year universities.
+Generally, trade schools boast smaller class sizes than four-year colleges and universities.
 This could mean more individualized attention from faculty.

-If you study better with less distraction (and fewer people), a trade school offers a conducive learning environment.
-The Universal Technical Institute touts smaller class sizes, “which allows instructors to invest more time in students.”
+If you study better with less distraction (and fewer people), a trade school may offer a conducive learning environment.

 Cons of a Trade School